apache/dubbo-website/blog/en-us/spring-boot-dubbo-start-stop-analysis.md

     }
 ```

 In the await method, the current thread checks the variable `stopAwait` every 10 seconds in a while loop.
-It is a `volatile` variable that is used to ensure that the current thread can see the change immediately after being modified by another thread.
-If there is no change, it will always be in the while loop.
-This is why the thread does not exit, which is why the entire Spring-boot application doesn't exit.
+It is a `volatile` variable that is used to ensure that the current thread can see the change immediately after the variable being modified by another thread.
+If there is no change, it will stay in the loop.
+This is the reason why the thread does not exit, which is also the reason that the entire Spring-boot application doesn't exit.

-Because Spring-boot application enable 2 port that 8080 and 8081(management port) at the same time.
-Two Tomcat are startup actually, so there are two threads that `container-0` and `container-1`.
+Since Spring-boot application enables port 8080 and 8081(management port) at the same time, there are actually two Tomcats.
+So there are two threads named `container-0` and `container-1`.

-Then, let's see how this Spring-boot application exits.
+Next, let's see how this Spring-boot application exits.

 ### The analysis of DubboConsumer exit

 As mentioned in the previous description, there is a thread that checks the variable `stopAwait` continuously.
-Then we can think that should be a thread to modify `stopAwait` at Stop, it can break the while loop.
-So, who is modifying this variable?
+So there must be a thread to modify `stopAwait` at Stop, thus break the while loop.
+But who is modifying this variable?

-By analyzing the source code, you can see that there is only one way to modify `stopAwait`, in `org.apache.catalina.core.StandardServer#stopAwait`, we add a breakpoint here to see who is calling.
+By analyzing the source code, we can see that there is only one method that modifies `stopAwait` : `org.apache.catalina.core.StandardServer#stopAwait`.
+To figure out who is calling this method, we add a breakpoint here.

-> Note that when we add a breakpoint in Intellij IDEA's Debug mode, we need to use `kill -s INT $PID` or `kill -s TERM $PID` on command line to trigger the breakpoint.
-The breakpoint will not be trigger if you just click the stop button on the IDE.
+> Note that after adding a breakpoint in Intellij IDEA's Debug mode, we also need to type `kill -s INT $PID` or `kill -s TERM $PID` in command line to trigger the breakpoint.
+Due to buggy IDEA, a single click to the stop button won't trigger the breakpoint.

 You can see the method is called by a thread called `Thread-3`: